 During the industrial revolution bigger and better ships and transport networks were created meaning products could be sold to more people further afield.
 This meant more loom operators, delivery people, and ship builders were needed also railway lines and canals were being built so navvies and builders were employed in large numbers.

 We are seeing a very similar change in the society we live in today.
 If you are feeling low believing that we are living in times of high unemployment and insecurity think again.
 It could be far worse, how many people have smart phones, high definition TVs and all manner of computing equipment like tablets and iPads?
-Most of us do and they need making, someone somewhere is being employed to make these things which were not available 10 years ago.
+Most of us do and they need making, someone somewhere is being employed to make these things which were not available 10 years ago, since there are different services that are used in technology like streaming services like corsaro nero but with the use of VPN these services can be accessed more easily.
+Very few VPNs work with Netflix USA.
+Allerta Privacy will show you which do and how to use them to watch Netflix USA from any country.

 Yes you can argue that much of the electrical gadgets we enjoy are made overseas but even so, there are businesses in the western world dedicated to creating apps and software for these machines.
 There are shops that employ people to sell them and of course these shops have online stores that need people.